 The words of The Atlantic article are highly pertinent to my own life; often times I don’t take risks or hold off on opportunities because I’m afraid of not being good enough.
 I’m incredibly beaten up when I fail or when I make a mistake.
 Additionally, I attribute failures and mistakes to my own capabilities; it is rare that I will blame my failure on an external factor even though there very well may be one.
 Even outside of the realm of personal disappointments, I find that I often lack confidence in daily situations, such as having extended conversations with strangers or answering questions in class.
 I’ve had numerous conversations with my husband about this because he’s the confident and social one in our relationship.

 He’s given me many tips but the one I find myself most using is a fairly simple one: just count to three.
 In graduate school and now in client meetings, my husband often just counts to three before answering a question or making a comment because if he waits too long, he will start to overthink and doubt his response.
 I’m slowly adopting this strategy and I must say that the payoff is tremendous; sure sometimes I may not have anything brilliant to contribute to a conversation but there is a certain pleasure that comes from speaking up.

 I think one thing I’ve taken away from the article and my husband’s advice is hesitation does not lead to success and being smart is not enough.
-You need the confidence to take risks, to go with your gut, and to simply be undeniable.
+You need the confidence to take risks, go with your gut and simply be undeniable.
 Plainly said, “women need to stop thinking so much and just act.”